kristinemlarson/gnssrefl/tests/first_drivethru.md

 Make the requested environment variables.

-Strongly urged: put CRXRNX in the EXE are area.
+Put CRXRNX in the EXE are area.
 Make sure it is executable

-There are use cases in the gnssrefl documentation that you can try.
+There are use cases in the **gnssrefl** documentation that you can try.

 If you know how to compile Fortran code, I strongly urge you to download/compile the requested codes and install those executables in the correct place.

+FWIW, I have had times when archives have apprently blocked me (?).
+When I turn on my VPN, all is well.
+I have not investigated this in any detail - except that the one archive I contacted denied that they block anyone.
+So take that for what you will.

 # Test the code for p041